smartyfh/MultiWOZ2.4/README.md

 ```

 ## Benchmark Results
 We test the performance of eight SOTA dialogue state tracking models on MultiWOZ 2.4.
-All the models demonstrate much higher performance (joint goal accuracy), benefiting from the improved test set.
+All the chosen models demonstrate much higher performance (joint goal accuracy), benefiting from the improved test set.

 | Model | MultiWOZ 2.1 | MultiWOZ 2.4 |
 |-------|--------------|--------------|